WillYuen72/Ceevo-Stag/meta/documents/user_guide_en.md

 1. Click on **Start&nbsp;» Plugins**.
 2. Click on the **Content** tab.
-3. Select the area Error Messages (Masterpayment).
+3. Select the area Error Messages (Will).
 4. Select one container which shall use the error box.
 Best choice is Checkout: Before payment method.